 Thanks to the thriving worldwide vegan movement, there are now restaurants and cafés throughout Asia, such as the Nourish Cafe in Yangon, which serve an exciting diversity of vegan cuisine, as well as numerous vegan-friendly hotels and activities.
 We’ve put together a quick guide to vegan travel in Asia to make sure you get the most out of your trip.

 With an increasing number of international visitors, Taiwan is really having its moment.
 Tipped as one of the top destinations for vegan travel in 2017, the capital, Taipei, boasts an ever-increasing number of vegan eateries at the cutting edge of food and lifestyle culture, serving a wide range of innovative dishes.
 With restaurants offering everything from virtuous raw salads to decadent burgers, and independent vegan bakeries and ‘cheese’ shops to explore, Taipei is developing a reputation as Asia’s vegan paradise!
-Check out this blog by the Caffeinated Vegan in Taipei for up-to-the-minute recommendations.

 As suggested above, one of the best ways to quickly access up-to-date information on where to eat vegan is to get online.
 Blogs, social media and websites such as the Vegan Society and Happy Cow all have general advice on vegan travel, as well as reviews of vegan restaurants and cafes throughout Asia.
 If you’ve been a little reticent to join the #hashtag revolution, now is the time.
 Searching sites such as Facebook, Pinterest, Twitter and Instagram with tags such as #veganasia, or more specific ones like #vegansingapore, can herald a wealth of information on what’s hot and what’s not in your chosen destination.